What happens at a private procedure at Skin Check WA

 There are 2 levels of POS fee.

-Standard applies to the most common linear (ellipse) excisions on the forearms, upper arms, chest, abdomen, shoulders and upper back.
+Standard applies to the most common excisions on the forearms, upper arms, chest, abdomen, shoulders and upper back.

 Standard = $275*